By Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

 Leftover servings freeze well.

-See also a related recipe for chicken breasts in a sauce, originally called Chicken with Cooleeney Sauce: Chicken Breasts Baked with Camembert Sauce (2).
+- A related recipe for chicken breasts in a sauce, originally called Chicken with Cooleeney Sauce: Chicken Breasts Baked with Camembert Sauce (2).

 Chicken Breasts Baked with Cheesy, Creamy Sherry Sauce (a.k.a.
 Palm Springs Chicken)